libretro/docs/docs/guides/file-browser.md

 !!! note
     On Windows it will display drive letters (like C:/ and D:/), However a system like Linux doesn't work in the same way and will only display the root.
 Most Android users should select */storage/emulated/0* if they want internal storage.

 You have now entered the main part of the file browser.
 Beneath the first two options will be all your folders.
-Navigate your file system until you are inside your content folder then select **"<Use this directory>"**.
+Navigate your file system until you are inside your content folder then select **&lt;Use this directory>**.

 !!! tip
     On GNU/Linux, other hard drives are usually stored under */media/* or */mnt/*.